McMenamins Hotel Oregon UFO Festival

-The McMenamins Hotel Oregon UFO Festival is an annual UFO enthusiast event in Oregon, United States.
+The McMenamins UFO Festival is an annual UFO enthusiast event in Oregon, United States.
 First organized in 2000, it is the largest annual event in McMinnville, Oregon; the largest UFO-themed event in Oregon; and the second-largest UFO-themed event in the United States.
-Notable persons who have appeared at the UFO festival include George Noory, George Knapp, Whitley Streiber, and others.
+Notable persons who have appeared at the UFO festival include George Noory, George Knapp, Whitley Streiber, Luis Elizondo and others.
 The event was originally established to commemorate an anniversary of the McMinnville UFO photographs, a 1950 UFO hoax that occurred in the area.

 History

 The McMenamins Hotel Oregon UFO Festival was established in 2000 and has been an annual occurrence in McMinnville since that time, with the exception of 2020 when it was canceled due to the COVID-19 pandemic.
-The event has been sponsored since its inception by McMenamins Hotel Oregon.
+The event has been sponsored since its inception by McMenamins.

 The festival was founded to commemorate the 50th anniversary of the McMinnville UFO photographs, a local UFO hoax perpetrated in 1950.
 McMenamins Hotel Oregon first started hosting the festival after McMenamins historian Tim Hills discovered that the anniversary of the photographs was approaching in 2000.

 In 2016, the festival first organized around a single theme, the Phoenix Lights event of 1997 — an incident in UFO history during which members of the public in Phoenix, Arizona were unable to positively identify a pilot training exercise and some believed it to be overflights of alien spacecraft.
 Speakers that year included Peter Davenport; Lynne Kitei, who authored a book on the subject; event witness Sue Watson; and, Phoenix city councilor Frances Barwood.

-Participants and attendees at past festivals have included Luis Elizondo, David Paulides, Jeremy Corbell, George Knapp, George Noory, Stanton Friedman, Whitley Streiber, Travis Walton, Bob Lazar, Nick Pope, Roger Leir, Irena Scott, Linda Moulton Howe, Budd Hopkins, and others.
+Participants and attendees at past festivals have included Luis Elizondo, David Paulides, Jeremy Corbell, George Knapp, George Noory, Stanton Friedman, Whitley Streiber, Travis Walton, Bob Lazar, Nick Pope, Roger Leir, Irena Scott, Linda Moulton Howe, Deep Prasad, Budd Hopkins, and others.